15 Unique Ways to Get Cultural in Delhi

 I helped these ladies roll chapatis at Gurudwara Sis Ganj Sahib in Old Delhi

-Volunteering in a gurudwara kitchen is one of the most special ways to get cultural in Delhi, and experience the generous nature of the Sikh community.
+Volunteering in a gurudwara kitchen is one of the most special ways to get cultural in Delhi.
+You’ll experience first hand the generous nature of the Sikh community.

-A Gurudwara is a Sikh temple, and langar is the free meal served to everyone, regardless of race, religion or nationality.
+A gurudwara is a Sikh temple, and langar is the free meal served to everyone, regardless of religion or nationality.

 Delhi has two very prominent gurudwaras, Gurudwara Sis Ganj Sahib in Old Delhi and Gurudwara Bangla Sahib in New Delhi.
 Even famed chef Jamie Oliver visited Gurudwara Bangla Sahib to see the kitchen in action!